Kisenosato Yutaka: Career

 He fought his first bout in March 2002 under his real name.
 He rose quickly through the divisions, entering the second-highest jūryō division in May 2004, aged 17 years and 9 months, the second youngest ever jūryō wrestler after Takanohana, whom Hagiwara had idolised when he was a boy.
-Three tournaments later, in November 2004, he entered the top makuuchi division, again the second youngest (18 years 3 months) after Takanohana.
+Three tournaments later, in November 2004, he entered the top makuuchi division, again the second youngest (18 years and 3 months) after Takanohana.
 To mark his entry into the top division his stablemaster gave him the shikona or ring surname of Kisenosato.

 His first major top division result was 12 wins against three losses in the September 2005 tournament, where he was awarded the Fighting Spirit special prize.
 He was promoted to the rank of komusubi in July 2006, which he held until March 2007 when he fell back to maegashira 1.

-Early in his top division career Kisenosato was involved in some controversial bouts with yokozuna Asashōryū.
-He defeated him for the first time in September 2006, and was awarded the Outstanding Performance Prize.
-Shaken by this, Asashōryū responded in the next tournament by leaping to the side at the tachi-ai and employing a highly unusual leg kicking technique called ketaguri.
-Afterwards Asashōryū was criticised by the Yokozuna Deliberation Committee for using this rare move.
+Early in his top division career, Kisenosato was involved in some controversial bouts with yokozuna Asashōryū.
+He defeated him for the first time in September 2006 and was awarded the Outstanding Performance Prize.
+Shaken by this, Asashōryū responded in the next tournament by leaping to the side at the tachi-ai and employing a highly unusual leg-kicking technique called ketaguri.
+Afterwards, Asashōryū was criticised by the Yokozuna Deliberation Committee for using this rare move.
 In March 2007 Kisenosato slapped Asashōryū around the face during their match.
 Asashōryū was so riled by this that he gave Kisenosato a small kick in the back after the bout was over, which prompted much criticism from the Japanese media.

 In July 2007 Kisenosato turned in a strong 11–4 record and derailed Kotomitsuki's hopes of a tournament championship on the final day by slapping him down.
-This earned him promotion back to komusubi for September 2007.
-Kisenosato defeated Asashōryū once again in the yokozuna's comeback tournament in January 2008, earning him his first kinboshi or gold star, (his first win over Asashōryū had been at komusubi rank so he was ineligible then) and his second Outstanding Performance prize.
-After this performance he was named one of seven wrestlers who NHK commentator Shūhei Nagao (the former Mainoumi) called the "Seven Samurai" and identified as "holding the key" to a Japanese resurgence in sumo, which was dominated by foreigners in the top ranks.
+This earned him a promotion back to komusubi in September 2007.
+Kisenosato defeated Asashōryū once again in the yokozuna's comeback tournament in January 2008, earning him his first kinboshi or gold star, (his first win over Asashōryū had been at komusubi rank so he was ineligible then), and his second Outstanding Performance prize.
+After this performance, he was named one of seven wrestlers who NHK commentator Shūhei Nagao (the former Mainoumi) called the "Seven Samurai" and identified as "holding the key" to a Japanese resurgence in sumo, which was dominated by foreigners in the top ranks.
 (The others were Gōeidō, Kotoshōgiku, Hōmashō, Toyohibiki, Toyonoshima and Tochiōzan).
 Returning to komusubi in the March 2008 tournament, Kisenosato lost to Asashōryū on opening day but defeated three out of four ōzeki and held his rank with an 8–7 score.